UNiXMIT/UNiXIaC/docs/index.md

 ### Additional Details
 - Windows EC2 instances are accessible via RDP using the 'support' user and the usual password.
 - Linux EC2 Instances are accessible via SSH using the 'support' user and the usual password.
+- The DB tasks create services in Podman containers, running on RHEL EC2 Instances.
+They are meant for quick deployment of a service for testing, then they can be removed.
 > **NOTE:** If in doubt, try the usual password or contact an admin.
 - Instances are created with a 120GB SSD, 4vCPUs, 16GiB Memory and 3.1 GHz Clock Speed (t3.xlarge).
 - Instances are created with your username, OS and products name as Instance name.